Understanding Win32 App Requirements Rule in Microsoft Intune

 <![LOG[[Win32App] Extended requirement rules processing complete. isApplicationApplicable: Applicable]LOG]!

-The application will installed on D: drive.
-The requirement rule to be configured to confirm that D: drive is not a CD/DVD or removable storage device.
+The application must be installed on the D: drive, but the requirement rule is configured to ensure that the D: drive is not a CD/DVD or removable storage device.
+This validation is achieved using a PowerShell script, which checks the drive type before allowing installation.

 Intune Win32 App - Requirement rule - Script

-Here is a Powershell script which we used to validate custom Intune win32 app requirements.
-The script will simply check whether D: drive is a local disk or not.
-The script will write the output to STDOUT.
-The requirements configured above will check if returned value is “LocalDisk”.
+Here is the PowerShell script we used to validate custom Intune Win32 app requirements.
+The script checks whether the D: drive is a local disk.
+It writes the output to STDOUT, and the requirement rule is configured to confirm that the returned value equals "LocalDisk".

 foreach ($drive in $ldisk)